dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2668: The death penalty should ensure societal protection and justice.
+### T2668: The death penalty should protect society and ensure justice, not act as revenge.

 |Support|
 |---|